AlexanderSouthan/pyDataFitting/README.md

 * pls_regression: A class to help with using the partial least squares regression class from scikit-learn.
 It is usable, but could do with some redesigning.

+## Tools for supporting the use of ols from statsmodels.formula.api (in model_tools.py)
+* Provides simple methods to generate the model string for different simple models (linear, two-factor interaction, quadratic, etc.).
+* Provides a method to easily adapt the included parameters in the model string and a method to ensure model hierarchy.
+* Allows the calculation of model values if the model coefficients are provided.